Pozol: Preparation

 Pozol is made by fermenting corn dough, which is then rolled into balls or loaves and may be preserved in banana leaves.
 The drink, which is a "sort of whitish porridge," is made by soaking the dough in water.
 Common extra ingredients included chili pepper, honey, and sugar.

 White pozol is made from dough mixed with sweetened or unsweetened water.
 It can be sweetened with sugar or not.
 Some people from Tuxtla Gutierrez, Chiapas also prefer to prepare sourdough.
-Sour pozol is more common in Tuxtla Gutierrez.
-Sour dough is fermented for three days and can be taken with or without sugar.
+Sour pozol is more common in Campeche, Yucatan and Chiapas.
+Sourdough is fermented for three days and can be taken with or without sugar.
 It can be consumed cold with a pinch of salt and a slice of chili (or swallowing salt mixed with chili powder).
 Currently, the Lacandones use pozol mixed with honey to lower fever and control diarrhea and other intestinal disorders, in a similar way as other people use drugs or eat foods containing yeast or Lactobacillus.

 Today, pozol is also prepared using milk and horchata.
 The corn dough is mixed with milk, instead of water, and sugar.
 This combination makes a much sweeter version of the traditional pozol.
 Sweetened pozol with cocoa is the most popular version of pozol in Tabasco.